learningadaptivereactiverobotcontrol/book-code/practical_3/setup.md

 Assuming you do not already have MATLAB, you need to install it with the toolboxes listed in the top folder's README.

+Make sure you have the ROS toolbox, which is necessary for this practical.

 ### Install docker

 First, you need to install docker with sudo privileges.
 You can either do it yourself or run the docker/install_docker.sh script.